 Many introverts tend to feel drained after social situations.
-For many of us introverts social interaction takes energy rather than gives it.
-Thus, we introverts usually need to spend some time alone recharging our batteries and regain energy after socializing.
+For many introverts social interaction takes energy rather than gives it.
+Thus, introverts usually need to spend some or a lot og time alone recharging our batteries to regain energy after socializing.

 Many introverts are good listeners and like to observe the social situation rather than being a very active talker.
 Thus, some may perceive that an introverted person is antisocial and doesn’t like being around other people.
-As we introverts know, this is usually not true.
+We introverts know, this is not always true.
 Introverts like to be around other people too, but not for too long and usually we like to listen and think first.

 Common Misconceptions About Introverts